Legal Precedents and Perturbations Shaping US Broadband Policy

 © ALL RIGHTS RESERVED (Not considered legal advice)

 Anthony J. Pennings, PhD is a Professor at the Department of Technology and Society, State University of New York, Korea and Research Professor at Stony Brook University.
 He teaches broadband policy and ICT for sustainable development.
-Previously, he was on the faculty of New York University where he taught digital economics and media management.
+Previously, he taught at New York University, primarily digital economics and media management.
 He also taught in the Digital Media MBA at St. Edwards University in Austin, Texas, where he lives when not in South Korea.

 var _gaq = _gaq || []; _gaq.push(['_setAccount', 'UA-20637720-1']); _gaq.push(['_trackPageview']);